EPCCed/archer2-gpu-hip/lectures/2-hip-programming-model/README.md

 - The **Host** code follows a C++ syntax, is entered via the usual `main()` function and facilitates such tasks as
   - generating device buffers,
   - managing data transfer between Host and Device,
-  - initiating the execution of device code.
+  - initiating the execution of Device code.

 - The **Device** code has a C-like syntax and is organised as a suite of *kernels*.